KatePaulauskas/trade-tracker/README.md

 5. Display negative numbers in a different color (red) for clarity.
 6. Show alerts when the % profit/loss is negative.
 Offer suggestions to change or improve the trading strategy, and recommend articles and educational videos on strategy improvement.
 7. Offer data storage on the backend.
 Add a login bar for the members' area, allowing the Trade Tracker to be accessed through any browser.
 Users can log into their accounts and access their records.
+8. Provide a dropdown menu for users to choose their preferred currency for display, ensuring that values are shown in a monetary format rather than as plain numbers.

 ## Testing